oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

     </copy>
     ```

   This will then require your local computer password to edit the file.
-Enter and you should see a screen similar to the one shown below.
+Enter the password and you should see a screen similar to the one shown below.

   3. Type 'i' to edit the file.

   4. Go to the last line and add the following entry as show below: ``<lb_public_ip> myebscm.ebshol.org``

-  5. Once you have finished editing the file hit 'esc' and type ':wq' to save and exit.
+  5. Once you have finished editing the file, hit 'esc' and type ':wq' to save and exit.

   ![](./images/13.png " ")

-Type the Login URL generated and documented to your key-data.txt previously into your browser.
+Type the Login URL generated and documented to your ``key-data.txt`` previously into your browser.

 Log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your ``key-data.txt`` file.